aqscithe/Latios-Framework-Add-Ons/README.md

 ## Special Thanks To These Awesome Contributors

+-   Alejandro Nunez – Primary co-author of Mecanim V2
 -   Sovogal – Primary author of Mecanim V1
--   Alemnunez – Fix for broken inert rule in KAG50